Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - Copy (`Ctrl+C`) `C:\Modding\Uranium Fever\mods\[NoDelete] Tale of Two Wastelands`, changing the Root Directory path if necessary, and paste (`Ctrl+V`) it into the `Tale of Two Wastelands Installation Path`.

 :::warning Confirm the File Path
-Ensure installation is directed to `C:\Modding\Uranium Fever\MODS\[NoDelete] Tale of Two Wastelands`.
+Ensure the installation file path is `C:\Modding\Uranium Fever\MODS\[NoDelete] Tale of Two Wastelands`.
 Installing outside of the `mods` folder will prevent the game from launching.
 :::

 - Click `Install`.